Overview of Annual Compliance of a Private Limited Company

 - Full name, date of birth, residential address proof, contact number, e-mail address of the directors,

-- Recent passport-sized photograph of the director
+- A recent passport-sized photograph of the director

-- Aadhar card of the director
+- Aadhar Card of the Director

-6. Return of Deposits (Form DPT-3)
+5. Return of Deposits (Form DPT-3)

 If a Private Limited Company has accepted deposits during the financial year, it must file the DPT-3 form online on the MCA portal.
 The form was not initially introduced in the Companies Act, 2013.
-Via notification dated 22.01.2019, the MCA mandated the private companies to disclose all the deposits received in a financial year by or before 30th June to ensure transparency with the RoC and stakeholders.
+Vide notification dated 22.01.2019, the MCA mandated the private companies to disclose all the deposits received in a financial year by or before 30th June to ensure transparency with the RoC and stakeholders.

 The following amounts are not considered deposits under the relevant rule: